talha131/onCrashReboot/content/Git/how-to-create-pre-commit-hooks.md

 Now edit the content of this file,

-{% include_code pre-commit/.pre-commit-hooks.yaml lang:yaml pre-commit hook configuration %}
+{% include_code pre-commit/pre-commit-hooks.yaml lang:yaml :hidefilename: .pre-commit-hooks.yaml %}

 1. `id` is the id of the hook.
 Users of your hook refer to your hook using this ID.